3D Printing Filament Guide 2026: PLA, TPU, PETG, ABS, ASA Compared

 Strengths and Weaknesses

-• Impact absorption: Excellent—ideal for bumpers, vibration dampers, or protective parts.
+• Excellent impact absorption, great for bumpers, dampers, and protective parts.

-• Chemical resistance: Good resistance to oils, grease, and abrasion.
+• Good chemical resistance to oils, grease, and abrasion.

 Best Uses